Safety audits, inspections,

 Proper planning is necessary to identify the key components of whom, what, and where.
 Who will conduct the audit?
 This may be a single auditor or an audit team with specialized expertise.

 What is the audit scope?
-Know what policies, procedures, and processes will be a part of the audit.
+Know what policies, procedures, and processes you will include as part of the audit.
 Where will be the audit focus?
 Targeted areas of the workplace can be designated as necessary.

 Lastly, decide how best to capture the audit information.
 Some auditors use a checklist while others create a narrative report by taking notes of observations.
-It is up to the auditor and organization on deciding which method may be best.
+It’s up to the auditor and organization to decide which method works best.

 The review will allow the auditor to look for strengths and weaknesses present in the safety program.
 Communicating with the managers and employees will provide additional insight into how well the company’s safety program is being executed and understood by personnel.

 A great report will be concise and objective, reporting both the positive and negative findings exposed during the audit.
-To conclude the audit report, provide a complete list of recommended actions and areas that can be improved.
+To conclude the audit report, provide a complete list of recommendations and areas of improvement.

 The frequency can depend on several factors: guidelines from a regulatory agency, incident/accident frequency rate, introduction of new processes/equipment, number of shifts, number of man-hours worked, or complexity of operation (number, size, and potential risk of different operations or equipment).

-Safety regulations and standards must be considered when developing an inspection checklist or when preparing to observe conditions.
+You need to consider safety regulations and standards when developing an inspection checklist or when preparing to observe conditions.
 Similar to safety audits the inspector must decide whether to use checklists or make notes of observations.

-Conducting the inspection: Some inspections may be scheduled or unscheduled.
+Some inspections are scheduled and others aren’t.
 For scheduled inspections, ensure the department personnel is aware so they are prepared to avoid disruption to the workflow.

 For unscheduled inspections, ensure that personnel is aware that unscheduled inspections are a part of the safety program so there won’t be surprises.
-During the inspection, the safety inspector may find hazardous conditions or acts that will need to be corrected on the spot.
+During the inspection, the safety inspector may find hazardous conditions or acts that you should correct on the spot.